Sometimes I need to make a thing just to understand. An idea isn’t real until I feel its shape in my hand.

 In several compositions I was a naked woman in a group of businessmen, as if I was the only one who didn’t know we’d need clothes.

 When I consider the concept of privilege now, it seems like the greatest privilege is to think well of yourself without being interfered with.

-In an ironic twist that continues to be true in my career, a sculpture group comprised of a large naked woman eye locked with a smaller businessman was on exhibit.
-A passerby complained about the nudity so the gallery removed the woman from view.
+In an ironic twist that continues to happen in my career, a sculpture composed of two figures: a large naked woman eye-locked with a smaller businessman was on exhibit.
+A passerby complained about the nudity, so the gallery removed the woman from view.
 The businessman sold instantly.

 It wasn’t just the end for me.
 Ceramics in the Bay Area ground to a halt over the next few years.
-The great ceramists in the area; Peter Voulkos, Viola Frey, Stephen De Staebler, Robert Arneson were in the last decades of their lives.
-So too were the gallerists that served them; notably Dorothy Weiss and Ruth Braunstein.
+The great ceramists in the area—Peter Voulkos, Viola Frey, Stephen De Staebler, and Robert Arneson were in the last decades of their lives.
+So too were the gallerists that served them, notably Dorothy Weiss and Ruth Braunstein.
 The earthquake put collectors in repair mode.
-That and the S&L crisis that followed, froze the economy so that what was broken did not really come back until Jessica Jackson Hutchins put a ceramic pot on a newspapered couch in the Whitney Biennial of 2010.
-Then, at long last “Wow.
+That and the S&L crisis that followed froze the economy, so that what was broken did not really come back until Jessica Jackson Hutchins put a ceramic pot on a newspapered couch in the Whitney Biennial of 2010.
+Then, at long last: “Wow.
 Clay!”

 I just finished reading Shapes Out of Nowhere, a catalog for an exhibit of contemporary ceramic and apparently clay went on in New York in a way it did not in San Francisco.
 It went on here, too, just at half-mast.